davewalker5/RC2014/Programs/Charles/README.md

 `charles_lcd_sid.bas` copies the LCD/terminal version, and
 `charles_lcd_io_sid.bas` copies the LCD/Digital I/O version, adding the
-rising triangle chirp from `Programs/Sound/chirp.bas` and the falling pulse grumble from `Programs/Sound/grumble.bas`.
+rising triangle chirp from `Programs/Sound/chirp.bas` and the falling pulse grumble from `Programs/Sound/grumble.bas`, plus the exasperated noise sigh from `Programs/Sound/sigh.bas`.
 The original versions remain available.
 Load the chosen SID version and enter `RUN` as usual.
 These versions additionally require the SID-Ulator configured for D4/D5 (decimal 212/213).